-Autism is viewed as a spectrum disorder.
-The condition impairs a child’s natural instinct to communicate and form relationships.
-The autistic child can sometimes withdraw into a world of his or her own.
+Autism is viewed as a spectrum and like all people, autistic people have their own strengths and weaknesses.
+The condition impairs an individual’s natural instinct to communicate and form relationships.
+The autistic person can sometimes withdraw into a world of his or her own.

-The degree to which each child is affected varies, but the following characteristics are common:
+The degree to which each person is affected varies, but the following characteristics are common:

 difficulty with social relationships ♦ difficulty with verbal and non verbal communication ♦ lack of imaginative play ♦ resistance to change in routines ♦ repetitive behaviour ♦ sensory impairment

-In its mildest form, people with autism will experience difficulties in engaging with others or coping with day-to-day interactions.
+People on the autism spectrum may experience difficulties in engaging with others or coping with day-to-day interactions.
 They may have repetitive and limited patterns of behaviour and a strong resistance to changes in familiar surroundings and routines.
-At its most profound, people with autism may be disruptive, unpredictable and may be aggressive to others and/or themselves.
+At its most profound, autistic individuals may be disruptive or unpredictable.
 They may never acquire spoken language, require constant 24-hour care and may be perceived to be living in a world of their own.

 Jigsaw Trust is trying hard to improve outcomes and increase independence by delivering and promoting excellence in autism education both within the formal school years and into young adulthood and beyond.